MikeZeg/Scratch-App/README.md

 ## Technology

-I used the React library and Firebase to develop the application.
-This allowed me to save data and provide users with a simple way to log in to the app.
+Using the React library and Firebase, I developed an application that allowed me to save user data and provide a simple login process for users.

 ![JavaScript](https://img.shields.io/badge/JavaScript%20-%23F7DF1E.svg?style=for-the-badge&logo=javascript&logoColor=black)